denisdiaconu/telegram_bot/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-ruby.svg)](https://forthebadge.com)

-> This is a telegram bot that i build using ruby.
+> This is a telegram bot that I build using ruby.
 It gives back info about me and it tells a random quote when you ask for it.

 ![Screenshot](https://github.com/denisdiaconu/telegram_bot/blob/test/Screenshot%20from%202021-02-23%2014-49-32.png)